IAMconsortium/pyam/doc/source/index.rst

 Overview and scope
 ------------------

-The ``pyam`` package provides a range of diagnostic tools and functions
-for analyzing and working scenario data following the IAMC timeseries data format.
+The ``pyam`` package provides a range of diagnostic tools and functions for analyzing and visualising scenario data in the IAMC timeseries format.

 Features:
  - Summary of models, scenarios, variables, and regions included in a snapshot.